Disclosure: This is a collaborative post.

 Separations can be distressing both emotionally and financially.
 But, sometimes it’s the only way out to a happier and more fulfilling life.

-According to a report, only 5% of the total divorce cases in the US go to courtroom trials.
+As mentioned here, https://www.cosmasonyia.com/divorce/, nearly 40% to 50% of marriages end in divorce.
+Furthermore, only 5% of the total divorce cases in the US go to courtroom trials.
 Notably, it is only when one or both of the partners have pending issues or conflicts to resolve, before dissolving a marriage.

 On the contrary, most divorce cases are concluded without needing to enter a courtroom trial.
 This is when the case is an uncontested divorce proceeding.

 As the name suggests, and already mentioned, when none of the separating partners have any conflicts the case is referred to as uncontested.

 This not only saves time in courtroom proceedings but also saves a lot of money.
 As the experts at Michael Ephraim Law Office suggest, both parties involved in an uncontested divorce must agree to certain terms.
 The terms are as follows:

 - the couple must not have any unresolved financial disputes.
 This includes alimony and child custody as well.

 - both parties should mutually agree to the divorce on emotional and financial grounds.

 Besides, if one of the partners fails to appear at the court hearing, it is also assumed as an agreement to the divorce.

 How to Proceed with Uncontested Divorce?